CodeYourFuture/Full-Stack-Project-Assessment/README.md

 - As a user, I want to be able to watch the videos embedded in the website.
 - As a user, I want to be able to "Up Vote" a video if I like it.
 - As a user, I want to be able to "Down Vote" a video if I dislike.
-- As a user, I don't want to see any videos that have a negative score.

 ## Levels